-For effective asset management in aviation industry, asset tracking is critical.
-The industry uses crucial assets such as unit load devices, spare parts and inventories.
+For effective asset management in the aviation industry, asset tracking is critical.
+The industry uses crucial assets such as unit load devices, spare parts, and inventories.
 The aircraft themselves are the biggest assets of airport activity.
 Besides, there are thousands of assets in operation, that need asset tracking.

 According to the global news wire, “What are the latest developments on the airport asset tracking market?
 The analyst estimates that the global installed base of active airport asset tracking systems was over 0.2 million units in 2019.
 Growing at a CAGR of 15.4 percent, the active installed base will reach close to 0.5 million units worldwide in 2024.
 This includes all airport asset tracking systems deployed for various motorised ground support equipment (GSE), non-motorised equipment (NME) as well as other applicable airport assets including on-road vehicles used in airport environments.”

 Airports have a conditioned environment where millions of people are travelling on a daily basis.
 They are points to helps travellers reach their destinations.
 Airport also enable transport of personal baggage and commercial cargo to their destinations.

 But can airport staff know whether the consignment is delivered on time?
 Yes, they can, with the help of real-time asset tracking.

 It is the process through which assets and equipment are tracked and information is collected.
 Asset tracking helps in fulfilling several objectives such as asset maintenance, asset life cycle management, etc. Some people also generically refer to it as asset management.

 Through asset tracking, you can save a lot of time and money.
 The processes are more automatic rather than manual procedures.
 Asset tracking provides vital data that assists management in future planning and decision-making process.

 Below are several techniques used for real-time asset tracking: